Bridgeway Program: Grades 7 – 9 (under 16 years of age)

 Program Philosophy and Intention

 Bridgeway is intended to accommodate students who are better served by a non-traditional program.
+Students in this program need some time to bridge the skills needed to enter a mainstream high school.
 The program is designed, but not limited to, students with social, emotional, and behavioural difficulties.
 It is understood that situational, family, mental health, and environmental factors play a key role in students’ behaviour and emotions.
-Bridgeway provides a highly structured program with a focus on supporting students with emotional and behavioural issues while maintaining a high standard of academic expectation.
+Bridgeway provides a highly structured program with a focus on supporting students with emotional and behavioural issues while focusing on literacy and numeracy growth.

 Main School Philosophy: